Manufacturing in Mexico: Shelter Services Company or Full Subsidiary?

 Mexico shelter companies handle a variety of non-core, but essential functions.
 The first question in deciding whether to use a shelter service provider or to create a foreign subsidiary is whether the shelter company’s fee for services exceeds the stand-alone costs to carry out these same functions.
 This is not always an easy analysis.
 While the Mexico shelter company fee may be quite transparent, the stand-alone cost depends on which services will be handled in-house (e.g., HR and purchasing) and which will be outsourced (e.g., legal, accounting and regulatory compliance).
 If handled in house, what staffing levels will be needed and at what compensation?
 If handled by outside services providers, what will the shelter fee structure look like?

-The key to making an accurate apples-to-apples analysis is to make sure that all of the services provided by the Mexico shelter company are included as a line item and properly costed.
+No two shelter companies are alike and the key to making an accurate apples-to-apples analysis is to make sure that all of the services provided are included as a line item and properly costed.
 (In addition, there are a number of significant upfront, one-time legal and accounting costs associated with creating a stand-alone legal entity in Mexico that are avoided by using a shelter provider.)
 In many cases, especially when the total headcount is lower than several hundred employees, the shelter provider will be the lower cost option.
 Each operation is unique and should be evaluated separately.

 Apart from the cost consideration, many manufacturers prefer to allow a shelter provider to handle the non-core administrative functions in order to focus on manufacturing.
 They do not want their plant manager having to handle customs issues, tax problems, labor disputes, import transactions, etc. They would prefer to keep upper management focused on production quality and quantity.
 A realistic comparison of Mexico manufacturing shelter services versus a foreign subsidiary should include a valuation for this factor as well.